Reloading Python Modules

 Monitoring Module Changes

 A nice feature of a reloading system is automatic detection of module changes.
 There are many ways to monitor the file system for source file changes.
 The approach implemented here uses a background thread and the stat() system call to watch each file’s last modification time.
-When an updated source file is detected, its filename is added to an thread-safe queue.
+When an updated source file is detected, its filename is added to a thread-safe queue.

 import os, sys, time